DNO Connection — G98 & G99 Routes

 Stage 3: Physical install

 Mounting, panels, DC cabling, inverter installation, AC cabling, switchgear, isolators — all happen on the customer's site without any DNO involvement.
-Typical install duration 1-3 weeks for a sub-100 kW commercial system.
+Typical install duration for a genuine G98 micro system is 1-3 days.
 No waiting for offers, no scheduling around DNO works.

 Stage 4: Commissioning and energisation